Where to Eat in Seville

 Gazpacho: quite possibly the most characteristic dish of Andalusian cuisine, especially during the warm summer months, gazpacho is a cold soup made from tomatoes, peppers and cucumber.
 The dish is not usually served in the winter.
 One of our favourites is served at Casa Luciano in Triana (Calle Paraíso, 3).

-Pescaíto frito: literally meaning small, fried fish, this is a classic in Andalusia.
+Pescaíto frito: meaning small, fried fish, this is a classic in Andalusia.
 Several types of fish are coated in flour and then fried in olive oil, and sometimes they are then served in paper cones.
 For a true Andalusian experience, grab a place at the bar at Freiduría El Arenal (Calle Arfe, 8) and watch how both locals and tourists delight at the oldest fried fish bar in the city (please note, there is standing room only).

-Espinacas con garbanzos: this is a simple dish of spinach with chickpeas that are fried with a mixture of spices.
+Espinacas con garbanzos: this is a simple dish of spinach with chickpeas that is fried with a mixture of spices.
 Perfect for vegetarians!
 Bordering the Triana neighbourhood, Bar Grana y Oro (Niebla, 27) serves an excellent version, as well as many other delicious tapas dishes.

 Papas aliñás: this is maybe the most typical Sevillian dish, made from potatoes that are cooked but then served cold dressed with olive oil, vinegar, spring onions and parsley.
 Just a stone's throw from the Cathedral, we can never resist the ones served at La Moneda (Almirantazgo, 4).

-Huevos a la Flamenca: with no set recipe, each chef makes their own version of this dish, although the basic components are eggs on a bed of vegetables, normally served in the clay dish it was cooked in.
+Huevos a la Flamenca: with no set recipe, each chef makes their version of this dish, although the basic components are eggs on a bed of vegetables, normally served in the clay dish it was cooked in.
 Sometimes a tomato sauce is added, and sometimes some chorizo or ham is added; you never know exactly what the dish will be like until it comes.
 If you want to try some of the best in the city, our recommendation is Bar La Sacristía (C/ Mateos Gago, 18) in the centre of the city.

 Rabo de toro: in a city famed for its bullfighting, it's no surprise that oxtail is a popular dish.
 Slow-cooked until the meat is tender, our favourite is at Las Piletas (Calle Marqués de Paradas, 28).